-In the area of museums one pioneering project was Finnish Museums on the Semantic Web (Hyvönen et al. 2002)66, followed by many others, in recent years for example the Amsterdam Museum (De Boer et al. 2012 and 2013)67, British Museum68, Peter the Great Museum of Anthro-
+In the area of museums one pioneering project was Finnish Museums on the Semantic Web (Hyvönen et al. 2002)66, followed by many others, in recent years for example the Amsterdam Museum (De Boer et al. 2012 and 2013)67, British Museum68, Peter the Great Museum of Anthropology and Ethnography in St. Petersburg (Ivanov 2011), Russian Museum in St. Petersburg (Mouromtsev et al. 2015) and Smithsonian American Art Museum (Szekely et al. 2013).69